Quantum separability criteria from bipartite systems to multipartite systems based on generalized Bloch representation

 \section{Introduction}

-Quantum entanglement, a unique and fundamental phenomenon in quantum mechanics, serves as a cornerstone of quantum information processing~\cite{nielsen2010quantum,horodecki2009quantum}.
-It underpins the theoretical foundations and practical applications of quantum computing~\cite{divincenzo1995quantum}, quantum communication~\cite{bennett1993teleporting, xu2020secure}, quantum cryptography~\cite{ekert1991quantum}, and quantum simulation~\cite{lioyd1996universal}.
-Consequently, distinguishing entangled quantum states from separable ones is essential for ensuring the effectiveness and security of these quantum technologies.
+Quantum entanglement, a cornerstone of quantum information processing~\cite{nielsen2010quantum, horodecki2009quantum, huo2026sequential, li2025temporal}, underpins the theoretical foundations and practical applications of quantum computing~\cite{divincenzo1995quantum}, quantum communication~\cite{bennett1993teleporting, xu2020secure, xing2024teleportation, li2025communication}, quantum cryptography~\cite{ekert1991quantum}, and quantum simulation~\cite{lioyd1996universal}.
+Distinguishing entangled quantum states from separable ones is essential for ensuring the effectiveness and security of these quantum technologies.

-Separability criteria provide crucial tools for entanglement detection by determining the conditions of separable quantum states.
-Research in this area has long been one of the central focuses of quantum information theory.
-Numerous separability criteria have been proposed, including the Positive Partial Transpose (PPT) criterion~\cite{peres1996separability, horodecki1996separability}, computable cross-norm or realignment criteria~\cite{rudolph2003some, rudolph2005further, chen2002matrix}, as well as criteria based on covariance matrices~\cite{guhne2007covariance} and Bloch representation~\cite{devicente2007separability}.
+Separability criteria provide crucial tools in entanglement detection.
+Numerous separability criteria have been proposed, including the positive map criterion~\cite{peres1996separability, horodecki1996separability, li2024quantum}, computable cross-norm or realignment criteria~\cite{rudolph2003some, rudolph2005further, chen2002matrix, sun2025separability}, as well as criteria based on covariance matrices~\cite{guhne2007covariance} and Bloch representation~\cite{devicente2007separability}.
 While highly effective for bipartite systems, the extension of these criteria to multipartite mixed states remains challenging, primarily due to the intricate and richer entanglement structures in such systems.
-To address this complexity, tensor theory has emerged as a powerful framework for characterizing correlations in multipartite systems.
+To address this complexity, tensor theory~\cite{bu2015minimum, yao2015tensors, yao2016singular, sun2016moore, sun2018generalized} has emerged as a powerful tool for characterizing correlations in multipartite systems.
 This approach captures the global properties of quantum states through correlation tensors, moving beyond local attributes and offering new perspectives for separability analysis.